-The full design guide is in the annex document titled Potton NP - Annex E Design Guide which can be viewed on the Potton Neighbourhood Plan website supporting documents page pottonneighbourhoodplan.co.uk/ supportingdocuments.
+The full design guide is in the annex document titled Potton NP - Annex E Design Guide which can be viewed on the Potton Town Council website supporting documents page.

-Potton Neighbourhood Plan -Annex F Green Infrastructure Design Guide
+Potton Neighbourhood Plan - Green Infrastructure Design Guide

 It is imperative that green infrastructure and sustainability is considered at the earliest opportunity of the Planning process for all types of development proposals in Potton.